 Salesforce helps more than 150,000 customers in every industry connect with their customers.
-People around the world rely on our Customer Relationship Management (CRM) platform and Salesforce Customer 360 to keep their businesses running effectively and efficiently.
-Developers who work with Salesforce solve complex problems for customers using both code and Salesforce’s no-code tools.
+People worldwide and in India rely on our Customer Relationship Management (CRM) platform and Salesforce Customer 360 to keep their businesses running effectively and efficiently.

 Here, we’re talking about all the developers who work with Salesforce technologies to build solutions for our customers and partners.
 Salesforce, of course, employs a lot of developers who build our products.
 If that sounds more like you, check out our engineering blog.
 But since Salesforce runs Salesforce on Salesforce, much of what you read here may still apply.

 How developers work in the world of Salesforce